Joint distribution of conjugate algebraic numbers: a random polynomial approach: Proof of Theorems , and

-\end{lemma} It is important to note that for the existence of the limit $A$ should be necessarily Jordan measurable, since simply Lebesgue measurable isn't sufficient.
-For example, if one takes $A$ to be the set of points in $[0,1]^d$ with rational coordinates, then for any positive integer $Q$ the set $QA$ contains $\approx Q^d$ integer points, but $A$ has Lebesgue measure 0. \begin{proof} The lemma can be easily proved if one considers coverings of $A$ by $d$-dimensional cubes with edge $Q^{-1}$.
+\end{lemma} Note that the requirement of $A$ to be just Lebesgue measurable doesn't suffice, and the boundary $\partial A$ must be of Lebesgue measure $0$ to ensure the existence of the limit.
+For example, if one takes $A$ to be the set of points in $[0,1]^d$ with rational coordinates, then for any positive integer $Q$ the set $QA$ contains $\approx Q^d$ integer points, but $A$ has Lebesgue measure 0.
+Notice that in this case $\partial A=[0,1]^d$. \begin{proof} The lemma can be easily proved if one considers coverings of $A$ by $d$-dimensional cubes with edge $Q^{-1}$.
 See, for example, \cite[Chapter VI \S 2]{sL70}.
-Note that none of the conditions of the lemma can be omitted. \end{proof}
+Note that none of the conditions of the lemma can be omitted. \end{proof} Lemma \ref{lm-bas-count} provides no estimates for the rate of convergence.
+Additionally, in this lemma the region $A$ is kept fixed and therefore cannot depend on~$Q$.
+To avoid all these restrictions one needs to restrict oneself to a suitable class of regions.
+See \cite{hD51}, \cite{sL70}, \cite{pS95}.
+One way is to employ the class provided in Daveport's paper \cite{hD51}.
+However, for our goals it is more natural to follow the approach used in~\cite{mW10}.
+To this end, we will need a notion of the Lipschitz class which was introduced in Section~\ref{sc-alg-numb}.